Cedricverl/BlackJack/README.md

 Simulates Blackjack games using perfect strategy and keeping track of true count

 ## TODO
-* Implement card counting using true count and running count
+* Implement true count and running count
 * GUI